 Italy, the coast, what comes to mind?
 The Amalfi Coastline?
 Naples?
-These are both highly recommended destinations in Italy.
-But let me tell you about the east coast of Italy!
-Bari, Italy, is perfectly suitable for a weekend holiday break.
-This post will give you an overview of the east coast, and specifically two places perfect for day trips from Bari, Italy.
-Welcome to the Puglia region of Italy, you are going to love it!
+These are both highly recommended destinations in Southern Italy.
+But let me tell you about the east coast of Italy, Bari!
+A lesser-known region of Southern Italy that demands your attention.
+Bari is located in the Adriatic sea, the body of water that separates Italy from the Balkans.
+Also known as the Puglia region of Italy, you are going to love it!

-What you can expect from the lower east coastal side of Italy is more authenticity.
-Don’t get me wrong; there are places in the Almfi coast that offer some traditional Italian stereotypes.
+What you can expect from this part of Southern Italy is more authenticity.
+Don’t get me wrong; there are places on the Almfi coast that offer some traditional Italian stereotypes.
 Though, from my experience, the Amalfi Coast is more for the tourists than the locals.
 Puglia is where all the magic is.

 The east coast of Italy, specifically Bari, Italy, is less traveled and filled with far fewer tourists.
 I visited what would be high season, the summer.
 At the end of August, the beginning of September, you can count on it be hot as hell.
 My advice is to be SURE to find a place to stay that has air conditioning.

 Bari is a great spot to spend a mini-break for several reasons.
 For the solo traveling lady, I must share, I felt very safe, even at night.
 I stayed right in the center of the historic old town Bari.
 The evenings are when the streets would come alive with the locals.
 A typical Italian tradition is for mature ladies to take their chairs out on the pavement and chat with their neighbors.
 I would witness this every night and seeing it made me feel as if I was visiting the “real” Italy.